 \subsection{Counting trees}

 A tree is a connected graph with no cycles; it has Euler characteristic equal to 1.
-Since a tree has leaves, the involution in its definition as a graph is allowed to have fixed points.
+For trees we will allow for the involution in its Definition~\ref{def:graph} as a graph to have fixed points.
 Each fixed point corresponds to a \emph{leave} of the tree.
-We will denote the number of leaves of a tree $T$ by $n(T)$.
-A \emph{rooted tree} is a tree with one extra univalent vertex, called the \emph{root} (note that in our definition of graph, a univalent vertex is not the same as a leaf).
-To extend our methods to trees, we will require all trees to be admissible graphs, i.e.\ all vertices which are not the root are required to have degree at least $3$, so that there are only a finite number of trees (or rooted trees) with a fixed number of leaves.
+We will denote the number of leaves of a tree $T$ by $\ell(T)$.
+A \emph{rooted tree} is a tree with one univalent vertex, called the \emph{root} (note that in our definition of graph, a univalent vertex is not the same as a leaf).
+To extend our methods to trees, we will require all vertices which are not the root to have degree at least $3$, so that there are only a finite number of trees (or rooted trees) with a fixed number of leaves.

 It is a classic combinatorial exercise to count rooted trees (see, e.g., \cite{Stanley}, Chapter~5.3).
 In this section we will solve the counting problem that is relevant for the computation of the (virtual) Euler characteristic of $\Out(F_n)$.
 Let $\mathcal R$ denote the set of isomorphism classes of rooted trees and define the generating function